AniaIvanova/AniaIvanova/README.md

 #### Hi there 👋
 My name is Anna.
 This is my [trainee website-blog](https://nextjs-blog-aniaivanova.vercel.app) created due to [Next.js tutorial](https://nextjs.org/learn).
-You can read there how to reach me 📫
+There you can read how to reach me 📫